raissaccorreia/spring-challenge-pyyne/README.md

 - [Built Using](#built_using)

 ## 🧐 About <a name = "about"></a>
-I implemented the project matching a PDF with requirement, focusing in the functionality and syntax, so it's a simple version without JSON response neither HTTP status code.
+I implemented the project based on supplied PDF with requirement, focusing on the functionality and syntax.

 ### General